 Meredith is a writer and art historian who loves to obsess over books, films, TV shows and music.
 She writes adult historical fiction and is currently working on a series set during the 17th-century Scottish Civil Wars, as well as a stand-alone set at the end of the American Revolution.
 Her other passions include archaeology, whisky, traveling, staring off into space and/or daydreaming, baking, and trying not to squeal too loudly when she sees a dog.
 Originally from the US of A, she now lives in London and has a PhD in Venetian art history.
 You can read more about her work on her blog, and follow her on Twitter, Instagram and Pinterest, where she posts about feminism, books, and other lovely things (like dogs).

 Nicole Evans is a writer of fantasy and science fiction.
 She is currently unpublished and is working fervently to get the “un” removed from that statement.
-She’s written a trilogy about destined heroes that fail anyway, has started a science fiction trilogy that pits the natural desire to love against the natural instinct to kill during the extinction of the human race and the start of a series with the sole goal of fitting in as many tropes as possible into nine books.
+She’s written a trilogy about destined heroes that fail anyway, has started a science fiction trilogy that pits the natural desire to love against the natural instinct to kill during the extinction of the human race and the start of a series with the sole goal of fitting in as many tropes as possible into five books.

 She really can’t wait for you to read these stories.